yandex/csp-tester/README.rst

 #.
 Select "Tools" then "Extensions".
 Enable "Developer mode" and click on "Load unpacked extension"
 #.
 Navigate to the extension directory on your computer and click "Open"

+To verify functionality of CSP Tester:
+#.
+Open the extension window
+#.
+Add into the URL Pattern a regular expression for the site that you want to test, for example *://*.eff.org/*  (CSP Tester uses `Chrome Match Patterns <https://developer.chrome.com/extensions/match_patterns>`_)
+#.
+Tick the &quot;self&quot; checkbox, check &quot;Active&quot; and Save the changes
+#.
+Open the Developer Tools, navigate to the tested site such as http://eff.org
+#.
+Confirm a number of CSP violations reported in the Developer Tools Console as well as possible visual changes

 To analyze CSP logs you can use `CSP Reporter <https://www.oxdef.info/csp-reporter>`__

 .. _CSP: http://www.w3.org/TR/CSP/